Split-Community/split_support_tools/python_admin_api_tool/README.md

 - Similarly, the Export options are straightforward.
 By default, all exports are json format.
 Please also see Additional tool for info.

 ```
+1. Export Environments
+   - This will export all environments across all workspaces.

-1. Export Groups
+2. Export Groups
    - This will export all groups and the users in each group.

-2. Export Segments Definitions
+3. Export Segments Definitions
    - This will export all segments definitions across all workspaces and environments.

+4. Export Segments Keys
+   - This will let user choose the workspace, environement, the segment, and export all the keys.

+5. Export Split Definitions
+   - This will export all Splits definitions across all workspaces and environments.

-3. Export Splits
+6. Export Splits
    - This will export all Splits (not the definitions) across all workspaces and environments.

-4. Export Split Definitions
-   - This will export all Splits definitions across all workspaces and environments.

-5. Export Users
+7. Export Users
    - This will export all the users and their statuses, as well as group memberships.

-6. Export Workspaces
+8. Export Workspaces
    - This will export all workspaces in your org.

-7. Export Environments
-   - This will export all environments across all workspaces.

 ```

 - The Operations are options that will mutate or change your splits/segments/workspaces/environments.
 More options will be added over time.